 - Gonzaga University is the No. 3 best "Regional University" (tie) in the West and rated the No. 2 best value among West regional universities as reported in U.S. News & World Report's 2015 annual college rankings.

 - The State of Washington participates in the INTASC reciprocity agreements with 48 states.
 These agreements recognize Gonzaga's teaching certification program.

-- Combines certification with a Masters degree
+- Combines a teacher certificate with a Masters degree

 - Candidates learn as part of a cohort, mutually challenged and supported by their peers

 - Integrated field experiences are supervised and evaluated both by Gonzaga supervisors and professionals throughout the program